daesavellano/dandalandan-portfolio/content/tswd/project_3.md

 ### Lightning Videography in Title Page

 In the title page, we can immediately see a storm brewing.
+The lightning flashing in the background helps set the mood.

 <!-- Title Page -->
 <center><img src="/images/posts/tswd/final_project/part_three/0_lightning.png" alt="Title Page" style="max-width: 70%; height: auto;" /></center>